Am I being too sensitive?

 Studies have shown that children learn cruel and violent behavior from those around them, and that animal abuse often precedes violence toward other people.
 Indeed, in almost every major act of violence, from the Columbine massacre to serial killings, authorities have found animal abuse in the perpetrator’s background.
 This common origin of violence perpetrated against animals and against people makes it imperative that we teach compassion and demonstrate concern for all living things.
 By the time young people exhibit cruel behavior toward animals it is often very difficult to change that behavior, making it essential that adults in every part of the community help children learn to treat animals with kindness.
 While not every child who is cruel to a pet grows up to be a criminal, there is a strong correlation between cruel behavior toward animals and lack of empathy for human beings. *

-I have had tons of healing happen over the years, but every now and then, a situation like this triggers trauma that is stored deep within and I have to take some time to gently navigate through the waterfall of emotions.
+I have healed many layers of trauma over the years, but every now and then, a situation like this triggers trauma stored deeply within and I have to take some time to gently navigate through the waterfall of emotions.
 I have grown to embrace my sensitivity and have learned that I actually am considered a “Highly Sensitive Person” (see resources below to learn more).
 This gift, yes, gift, has helped me attune to others, especially in the work that I do as a life coach.
 And this sensitivity seems particularly heightened with animals.
 I am no longer ashamed of it.
 I still cry if I let myself think about the Bambi story or the Dumbo story.
 I can’t go to a circus or a zoo.
 I can’t watch any commercials, shows, movies about animals suffering.
 When my two now grown-up sons were little, and also when caring for my daycare children, I always modeled and taught kindness, compassion and respect for animals.
 I never allowed them to taunt animals or even to chase birds — I know — some of you are thinking “don’t be so sensitive” or “it’s normal and what kids do” – but I didn’t allow or tolerate it and I’m not sorry.
 I always used this as a learning opportunity to help my children, or children in my care, cultivate compassionate hearts.
 I simply explained that it would be terrifying for the birds and taught them to be curious and to fill themselves with awe and wonder, and to observe rather than chase.
 My two sons, now adults, are the most compassionate and kind human beings.
-MK YOU’s youth programs (School programs and Community Programs: Peace Pals and Teen YOUniversity provide a great opportunity to discuss compassion towards people and animals.
+MK YOU’s youth programs provide a great opportunity to discuss compassion towards people and animals.
 I am honored to work with many highly sensitive children and teens in my personal coaching program.
 And I will never hesitate to stand up and educate when opportunities like this arise, especially when others, like Salty, do not have a voice.